About Belize – Travel Guide for Scuba Diving & Adventure

 Government

-Belize has a British-style bicameral parliamentary system.
-Additionally, it is a member of the British Commonwealth.
+Belize has a British-style bicameral parliamentary system and is a member of the British Commonwealth.
 King Charles is head of state, represented by a Governor General.
-Furthermore, the Prime Minister is Head of Government.
-Thirty-one members of the House of Representatives are elected in a general election.
-Moreover, Senate members are appointed to ensure representation of public sectors and political parties.
+The Prime Minister is Head of Government.
+Thirty-one members of the House of Representatives are elected in a general election while Senate members are appointed to ensure representation of public sectors and political parties.

 Biodiversity